WingNinCheung/Amasport/README.md

 ### Checkout

-   - On the checkout page, users can choose their shipping address if they have put it in their profile page.
+   - On the checkout page, users can choose their shipping address.
    (Users can put their delivery address on their profile page and this address will be shown when they check out).
    - Or users can add a new/different shipping address during checkout.